 All You Need to Know About Field Camp!

 All B.S.
-Earth Science undergrad majors must complete a field camp as a graduation requirement.
+Earth Science (ESCI) undergrad majors must complete a field camp as a graduation requirement.

 A Few Field Camp Options